 Rosacea causes redness, facial flushing and the development of small, thin blood vessels that are visible on the skin of the face.
 It can also lead to acne rosacea, which causes angry spots and cysts as well as redness, flushing and visible blood vessels.

 Acne rosacea can be managed with antibiotic creams and tablets, including isotretinoin.
-Isotretinoin is definitely to be avoided during pregnancy due to the possible risk of damage to your unborn baby.
+Isotretinoin is a topical retinoid and is definitely to be avoided during pregnancy due to the possible risk of damage to your unborn baby.
 Other antibiotics for acne rosacea are also best avoided during pregnancy for the same reasons as above when used to treat acne.

 Instead, many women prefer to avoid the triggers that may cause their acne rosacea to flare up.
 This includes avoiding weather conditions that can cause sun or wind burn, and minimising the amount of hot, spicy foods, alcohol and hot drinks they consume.

 If you have spots or pimples that become very inflamed, the infected pores full of bacteria and dead skin cells that have become trapped, can move down deeper into the skin.
 This causes large bumps in the skin that are very red and sore, and become filled with pus.
 This is known ascystic acne.